rootsecdev/Microsoft-Blue-Forest/Powershell/JEA/Readme.md

 # Just Enough Administration

 This section focuses on Just Enough Administration to limit administration rights on Windows Server 2012 R2 and above.
-Doucmentation is currently incomplete but should be done in the next day or so (3.19.20 Time of edit)

 ## Preqrequisites